 - 1. It is essential that the risk assessment is specific to fire safety and to the premises concerned.
 An overall generic risk assessment will not be sufficient.
-It is also essential that the person who undertakes this fire safety risk assessment is proficient to do so. - 2.
+It is also essential that the person who undertakes this fire safety risk assessment is proficient to do so.
+See note under the heading fruther guidance on p.
+3. - 2.
 Your risk assessment should include plans as to how to alert and evacuate any disabled persons.
 See guideline no. 4 Disability Discrimination for details of where you can seek specialist advice.